Quantum dot: Classical mechanics

 Classical models of electrostatic properties of electrons in quantum dots are similar in nature to the Thomson problem of optimally distributing electrons on a unit sphere.

 The classical electrostatic treatment of electrons confined to spherical quantum dots is similar to their treatment in the Thomson, or plum pudding model, of the atom.

 The classical treatment of both two-dimensional and three-dimensional quantum dots exhibit electron shell-filling behavior.
 A "periodic table of classical artificial atoms" has been described for two-dimensional quantum dots.
-As well, several connections have been reported between the three-dimensional Thomson problem and electron shell-filling patterns found in naturally-occurring atoms found throughout the periodic table.
+As well, several connections have been reported between the three-dimensional Thomson problem and electron shell-filling patterns found in naturally occurring atoms found throughout the periodic table.
 This latter work originated in classical electrostatic modeling of electrons in a spherical quantum dot represented by an ideal dielectric sphere.

 History

+For thousands of years, glassmakers were able to make colored glass by adding different dusts and powdered elements such as silver, gold and cadmium and then used different temperatures to produce shades of glass.
+In the 19th century, scientists started to understand how glass color depended on elements and heating-cooling techniques.
+It was also found that for the same element and preparation, the color depended on the dust particles' size.

+Herbert Fröhlich in the 1930s first explored the idea that material properties can depend on the macroscopic dimensions of a small particle due to quantum size effects.

-The term quantum dot was coined in 1986.
-They were first synthesized in a glass matrix by Alexey Ekimov in 1981 and in colloidal suspension by Louis Brus in 1983.
+The first quantum dots were synthesized in a glass matrix by Alexei A. Onushchenko and Alexey Ekimov in 1981 at the Vavilov State Optical Institute and independently in colloidal suspension by Louis E. Brus team at Bell Labs in 1983.
 They were first theorized by Alexander Efros in 1982.
+It was quickly identified that the optical changes that appeared for very small particles were due to quantum mechanical effects.

+The term quantum dot first appeared in a paper first authored by Mark Reed in 1986.
+According to Brus, the term "quantum dot" was coined by Daniel S. Chemla while they were working at Bell Labs.

+In 1993, David J. Norris, Christopher B. Murray and Moungi Bawendi at the Massachusetts Institute of Technology reported on a hot-injection synthesis method for producing reproducible quantum dots with well-defined size and with high optical quality.
+The method opened the door to the development of large-scale technological applications of quantum dots in a wide range of areas.

+The Nobel Prize in Chemistry 2023 was awarded to Moungi Bawendi, Louis E. Brus and Alexey Ekimov "for the discovery and synthesis of quantum dots."